-Libraries that participate in the Great Stories Club receive 11 copies of three theme-related books to use in reading and discussion groups of 6 to 10 young adults; a variety of programming support materials; and online or in-person training.
-Training includes an exploration of the humanities content, programming tips and ideas, and expert and peer support.
+Libraries that participate in the Great Stories Club receive paperback copies of theme-related books to use in reading and discussion groups; programming support materials; and online or in-person training.
+Training includes an exploration of the humanities content of the book collection, programming tips and ideas, and expert and peer support.
 All types of U.S. libraries located within, or working in partnership with, an organization that serves at-risk youth are eligible to apply.

 If you would like to be informed about upcoming Great Stories Club grants, please sign up for the Programming Librarian e-newsletter.